 TVC has no general rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.

 Manuscripts must be clear, concise, and interesting with a well-organized development of ideas.
-The Publication Manual of the American Psychological Association, Sixth Edition (2009) should be followed for reference style and general guidelines.
+The Publication Manual of the American Psychological Association, Seventh Edition should be followed for reference style and general guidelines.

 - Double space all material, including references, quotations, tables and figures.
 Leave extra space above and below sub-headings and use margins of one inch all around each page.

-- Research manuscripts should total no more than twelve (12) double-spaced, typewritten pages (approximately 2,500 words) including references, figures, and tables.
+- Research manuscripts should total no more than 4,500 words including references, figures, and tables.
 Shorter articles are accepted and encouraged.

 - Original research (literary, qualitative, or quantitative) is encouraged.
 All such work should be applicable to the student affairs profession.